jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (a) both—
-    (i) the person's right to appeal under section 51(1)﻿(b); and (ii) that the appeal must be lodged not later than the date specified for the purpose in the notice; and (b) if the chief executive considers under section 35(1)﻿(b) that the person is not eligible to receive quota, that unless the person lodges an appeal not later than the date specified under paragraph (a)﻿(ii) the person may transfer the person's provisional catch history within the period of 20 working days commencing on the day after that specified date, and that, if the provisional catch history is not transferred within that period, it shall be deemed to be cancelled on the expiration of that period; and
+    (i) the person's right to appeal under section 51(1)﻿(b); and (ii) that the appeal must be lodged not later than the date specified for the purpose in the notice; and (b) if the chief executive considers under section 35(1)﻿(b) that the person is not eligible to receive quota, that, unless the person lodges an appeal not later than the date specified under paragraph (a)﻿(ii), the person may transfer the person's provisional catch history within the period of 20 working days commencing on the day after that specified date, and that, if the provisional catch history is not transferred within that period, it shall be deemed to be cancelled on the expiration of that period; and
   (c) if the chief executive considers, under section 35(1)﻿(b)﻿(ii)﻿(B), that the person is not eligible to receive quota,—
     (i) the person's right to appeal under section 51(1)﻿(b) and apply for a declaration under section 51(2); and (ii) that any appeal to the Catch History Review Committee or application for a declaration to the High Court must be lodged not later than the date specified under paragraph (a)﻿(ii).